Ex-Pence adviser says Trump bungled virus; she’s for Biden

+Trump said Thursday that he did not know Troye, who was Pence’s homeland security adviser.

-Troye, Pence’s former homeland security adviser, says in a new video released Thursday by the group Republican Voters Against Trump that working for Trump was “terrifying” and that he was more concerned about his reelection chances than about protecting the nation from the virus.
+In a video released Thursday by the group Republican Voters Against Trump, Troye says working for Trump was “terrifying” and says he was more concerned about his reelection chances than about protecting the nation from the virus.

 “The truth is he doesn’t actually care about anyone else but himself,” she says.

-Troye alleges that, during one task force meeting that she attended, the president told the room that, “’Maybe this COVID thing is a good thing.
+Troye alleges that, during one task force meeting she attended, the president said: “’Maybe this COVID thing is a good thing.
 I don’t like shaking hands with people.
 I don’t have to shake hands with these disgusting people.’”

 “Those disgusting people are the same people that he claims to care about.
 These are the people still going to his rallies today who have complete faith in who he is,” she says, insisting, “If the president had taken this virus seriously, or if he had actually made an effort to tell how serious it was, he would have slowed the virus spread, he would have saved lives.”

+“She wrote a beautiful letter as I understand it, a letter praising the administration,” Trump said.
+“But then the people get a hold of her and say, ’Let’s say some bad things about Donald Trump.’”

+The vice president’s office released a copy of Troye’s departure email, dated July 23 and addressed “Dear Task Force Members.”
+Pence chairs the task force.
+Troye opened the letter with praise for their dedication and commitment to “doing the right thing.”

-Troye, a lifelong Republican, said she plans to vote for Trump’s Democratic challenger, Joe Biden, in November.
+A lifelong Republican, Troye said she plans to vote for Trump’s Democratic challenger, Joe Biden, in November.

-The White House adamantly denied the exchange had happened, with White House spokesperson Judd Deere saying “her assertions have no basis in reality and are flat out inaccurate.”
+The White House adamantly denied the exchange Troye described, with White House spokesperson Judd Deere saying “her assertions have no basis in reality and are flat out inaccurate.”

 He further dismissed Troye as “disgruntled” and said she generally watched task force meetings from an overflow staff room and was never in private meetings with the president.